Jump to contentJump to menu

 Some parents place their property in a "living" trust and leave instructions that a separate trust will be created for their child upon their death.
 This type of trust is often effective immediately.
 Anyone can give money to the trust by either writing a check or writing a will naming the trust as the beneficiary.

-If you get SSI, the money from a Third Party Special Needs Trust should not be used for housing or food.
-Housing and food are considered "basic needs" under Social Security laws.
-If you are getting free housing or food from someone else, including a family member or a trust, then your SSI benefits will be reduced or stopped.
-Note: Money from an ABLE account that is used for housing or food will not reduce SSI benefits.
+If you get SSI, the money from a Third Party Special Needs Trust should not be used for housing.
+Housing is considered a basic need under Social Security laws.
+If you are getting free housing from someone else, including a family member or a trust, then your SSI benefits will be reduced or stopped.
+Note: Money from an ABLE account that is used for housing will not reduce SSI benefits.
 An ABLE account can be used in combination with a Special Needs Trust.
 Learn more about ABLE accounts.

 When creating a Third Party Special Needs Trust, whoever sets up the trust must decide who will get any assets that are left in the trust after you die.